Parthen Rasithen: Plot

 Meanwhile, Panneer misunderstands the friendship between Bhanu and Shankar and assumes they are in love.
 He reveals this to Shankar's parents and asks their approval for the marriage.
 Shankar and Bhanu are surprised at this turn of events, but Bhanu makes Shankar temporarily accept this proposal in order to pacify his ailing mother until her surgery is over.
 Further misunderstandings occur between Shankar and Sarika when Panneer finds them together, and he exposes Shankar's wedding arrangements with Bhanu to Sarika.
 She is devastated and breaks up with Shankar.
-To solve the problem, Shankar asks Bhanu to explain the truth to Panneer, but she surprisingly refuses, revealing that she has been secretly loving Shankar for years and she merely used the arranged wedding plans to work in her favor.
+To solve the problem, Shankar asks Bhanu to explain the truth to Panneer, but she surprisingly refuses, revealing that she has been secretly in love with Shankar for years and she merely used the arranged wedding plans to work in her favor.
 She explains that she initially sacrificed her love after realizing that Shankar is in love with Sarika.
 However, after so many confusions including a failed marriage arrangement with Sarika, Bhanu feels that she is rightfully destined to be with Shankar.
 Shankar tries to explain that he has no such feeling towards her but Bhanu simply refuses to listen.
 Meanwhile, Sarika learns about Bhanu from the bus driver Vellaisamy and realizes Shankar is innocent and reconciles with him.
 Bhanu is infuriated, and in order to keep Sarika away from Shankar, she threatens her with the help of Doss, Sarika's stalker whose advances have been refused by her in the past.
 To celebrate their reconciliation, Shankar presents a saree to Sarika, but on the advice of Bhanu, Doss and his friends tease her and remove the saree forcefully in public.
 Bhanu, who witnesses this event, brings the humiliated and shaken Sarika home on the pretext of consoling her and getting her new clothes, but to Sarika's horror, she reveals her true identity and blackmails her to leave Shankar alone.
-Devastated and embarrassed by this incident, Sarika tries to commit suicide by consuming poison.
+Devastated and embarrassed by this incident, Sarika attempts suicide by consuming poison.
 Meanwhile, Panneer, who eavesdropped on the conversation, realizes his mistake and condemns Bhanu for her selfish actions.
-Sarika is brought to the same hospital where Bhanu studies, and because of the ongoing doctors' strike, she is unable get any treatment.
+Sarika is brought to the same hospital where Bhanu studies, and because of the ongoing doctors' strike, she is unable to get any treatment.
 Bhanu, who happens to be there, is forced by her friends to help save Sarika.
 Shankar gets to know about Sarika's condition and furiously goes after Doss and thrashes him and his men.